All About Embodied Energy

 So what factors affect the numbers reported above?
 Compared to operating energy, embodied energy is more important:

-- In buildings with high levels of insulation than it is in buildings with low levels of insulation (because the amount of operating energy saved with each added inch of insulation is less than the first few inches);
+- In buildings with high levels of insulation than in buildings with low levels of insulation (because the amount of operating energy saved with each added inch of insulation is less than the first few inches);

 If you are considering increasing the thickness of the insulation in a new building, it makes little sense to add insulation that requires more energy to manufacture that it will save over the lifetime of the building.
 Unfortunately, you can’t calculate how much energy the insulation will save unless you know when the building will be demolished.